beNative/git-automation/README.md

     review is recorded.
 3.  **Update Release Notes:** Add a new section to `CHANGELOG.md` summarizing the changes included in the release, including any documentation adjustments or reminders for maintainers.
 Plan to reuse this text verbatim in the GitHub release body.
+4.  **Run Automated Checks:** Execute `npm test` (or the appropriate suite documented in the Technical Manual) and confirm it completes successfully before packaging.
-4.  **Build Installers:** Run `npm run pack` to generate platform installers and smoke-test the output locally.
+5.  **Build Installers:** Run `npm run pack` to generate platform installers and smoke-test the output locally.
-5.  **Publish on GitHub:** Draft a new GitHub release, attach the generated artifacts, verify the tag/version details, and set the
+6.  **Publish on GitHub:** Draft a new GitHub release, attach the generated artifacts, verify the tag/version details, and set the
     **Release Type** selector to the intended state (Full Release for GA builds, Draft or Pre-release as needed).
 Paste the freshly written changelog entry into the release body so the GitHub notes exactly match the repository history, then publish.